-These investment pools, whether held by The Regents or by the UCLA Foundation, are accounted for using a unitized investment pool methodology.
-The fair values of these investments have been estimated using net asset value as determined by the pool's manager (The Regents of the University of California or The UCLA Foundation).
+These investment pools, whether held by the UC Regents or by the UCLA Foundation, are accounted for using a unitized investment pool methodology.
+The fair values of these investments have been estimated using net asset value as determined by the pool's manager (the UC Regents or the UCLA Foundation).
 At each month-end, a fair value unit price is established based on the value of endowed pool assets (end of the month) divided by the total number of pool units at the beginning of the month.
 Monthly investment income, realized and unrealized gains and losses are allocated equitably based on the units owned by each participant.
 There are no restrictions on the redemptions of these investments.
 For EIP, existing units can only be sold at month-end and for GEP, withdrawal from the corpus may be made only during the fourth quarter of a fiscal year.
 Both EIP and GEP investments are considered as Level 2 within the fair value hierarchy of ASC 820 fair value measurements.